odewahn/dds-field-guide/testing-tools.md

 * [PhantomJS](http://phantomjs.org/).
 "PhantomJS is a headless WebKit scriptable with a JavaScript API. "
 * [Canned](https://github.com/sideshowcoder/canned).
 "Server to respond with fake API responses by using a directory of files for finding out what to say."
 * [Selenium](http://www.seleniumhq.org).
 "Selenium automates browsers.
 Primarily, it is for automating web applications for testing purposes, but is certainly not limited to just that."
+* [Watir](http://watir.com).
+"Watir, pronounced water, is an open-source (BSD) family of Ruby libraries for automating web browsers."